 - Until further notice, College of DuPage facilities on the main campus and at the regional centers will be formally closed to the public.

 - Only a limited number of approved essential staff, faculty and students that have classes on campus this fall semester may enter a College of DuPage facility.
 Those who enter a facility are expected to follow these safety guidelines.

 - College faculty and staff should continue to work from home to the maximum extent possible.

-- Please check your online course ahead of the start date to make sure you have all you need to be successful this summer.
-Visit our Academic Calendar for more information on specific dates.
+- Please check your course schedules ahead of the start date to make sure you have all you need to be successful.
+Visit our Academic Calendar for more information.